mage-ai/mage-ai/README_dev.md

 ## Troubleshoot

-In case none of the below help resolve your problem, please feel free to ping us anytime on Slack.
-We are more than happy to talk.
+Here are some common problems our users have encountered.
+If other issues arise, please reach out to us in Slack!

 ### Illegal instruction

-If an `Illegal instruction` error is received, or Docker containers exit instantly with code 132, it means your machine is using an older architecture that does not support certain instructions called from the (Python) dependencies.
-Please either try again on another machine, or manually setup the server, start it in verbose mode to see which pakage caused the error, and look up for alternatives.
+If an `Illegal instruction` error is received, or Docker containers exit instantly with `code 132`, it means your machine is using an older architecture that does not support certain instructions called from the (Python) dependencies.
+Please either try again on another machine, or manually setup the server, start it in verbose mode to see which package caused the error, and look up for alternatives.

 List of builds:
 - `polars` -> [`polars-lts-cpu`](https://pypi.org/project/polars-lts-cpu/)

 ### `pip install` fails on Windows

-Well, we've all been there.
-Some Python packages take for granted quite a few core functionalities that are not available on Windows, so you need to install their prebuilds, see the fantastic (but archived) [pipwin](https://github.com/lepisma/pipwin) and [this issue](https://github.com/lepisma/pipwin/issues/64) for more options.
+Some Python packages assume a few core functionalities that are not available on Windows, so you need to install these prerequisites, see the fantastic (but archived) [pipwin](https://github.com/lepisma/pipwin) and [this issue](https://github.com/lepisma/pipwin/issues/64) for more options.

+Please report any other build errors in our Slack.